WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 Reboot your device to fastboot, using adb or from the recovery.

-Let's boot the custom UEFI, from a command prompt:
+Let's boot the UEFI, from a command prompt:

 ```batch
 fastboot boot surfaceduo2-uefi.img